UPDATED April 1, 2016

 • Identify escape routes out of your house.
 Plan different routes in case the stalker is in front of your home, in the backyard, or if s/he enters the home.

-• Pack a bag with important items you'd need if you had to leave quickly, such as a reserve set credit cards, money, medication, important papers, keys, and other valuables.
+• Pack a bag with important items you'd need if you had to leave quickly, such as a reserve set of credit cards, identification, money, medication, important papers, keys, and other valuables.
 Put the bag in a safe place, or give it to a friend or relative you trust.
-Consider, too, putting together a "stalking bag" that includes the stalking log, a camera, information about the offender, etc. that you can easily grab if you have to leave the house in a hurry.
+Consider, too, putting together a separate bag that includes the stalking log, a camera, information about the offender, etc., that you can easily grab if you have to leave the house in a hurry.

 • Get a new, unlisted phone number and/or block your phone number.
 If you are getting unwanted phone calls, you may want to change your phone number and keep it unlisted.
-For additional safety, you may also want to ask the phone company (Verizon, AT&T, etc.) to block your number so it won’t show up on calls you make (this may be called “complete blocking” or "per line" blocking in some states).
+For additional safety, you may also want to ask the phone company to block your number so it won’t show up on calls you make.
 Please be aware that blocking is not 100% effective and programming glitches can sometimes mistakenly reveal blocked numbers.

 Information adapted, in part, from PrivacyRights.org.